 We have investigated how the social network structure of an online community affects its future growth and survival.
 In particular, we have investigated the effects of 15 social network features on the growth-rate and remaining lifetime of communities in Reddit.
 Our results have shown that social network features used in this paper do not have large influence on growth rate.
 In contrast, several social network features have significant and considerable effects on the lifetime of communities.
 We found that long surviving communities tend to have the following characteristics: Their social networks are not densely connected, not highly centralized, composed of multiple clusters, have low clustering in their early days, and have a large core and many reciprocal links in their late stage.
-We also conducted experiments to predict future community growth and survival.
-Although the prediction accuracy is not high, we have shown that social network features are effective predictors of the future survivability of communities.
+We also conducted experiments to predict future community growth and survival from social network features as well as features obtained from the contents and activities in the communities.
+We have shown that social network features are effective predictors of the future survivability of communities when combining them with activity and content features.
 In contrast, social network features make almost no contribution toward predicting the future growth of communities.